amandoabreu/amandoabreu.github.io/_does/conversion-optimization.markdown

 Source: [http://www.euroblind.org/resources/information/](http://www.euroblind.org/resources/information/){:target="_blank"}

 This is often ignored by many, but I believe it's a moral obligation to allow people with disabilities as small as poor eyesight to properly use your website to receive the services/goods you provide and they want.
-It's easy to say it's not significant, but an average of 1 in 30 Europeans experience sight loss, giving a total of over 26 million visually impaired people in Europe alone, does it seem prudent to automatically dismiss over 26 million possible clients?
+It's easy to say it's not significant, but an average of 1 in 30 Europeans experience sight loss, giving a total of over 26 million visually impaired people in Europe alone, does it seem prudent to automatically dismiss over 26 million possible clients in Europe alone?

 [//]: # ### Cost